Ngoenyang: Early Tai muang conflicts

-The Rise of King Mangrai
+The Rise of Mangrai

 A pivotal transformation occurred in 1262 when Mangrai ascended the throne as the 25th ruler of Ngoenyang Chiang Lao.
 Visionary and ambitious, he sought to unify the smaller principalities scattered across the northern region.
 Upon his enthronement, Mangrai founded the city of Chiang Rai, designating it as his new capital.
 This act marked the end of the Lao Dynasty of Ngoenyang Chiang Lao and the beginning of the Mangrai dynasty, which later became the foundation of the Lan Na Kingdom.